-Hosted by the Division of Humanities in the Arts and Sciences and co-sponsored by the Society of Fellows and Heyman Center for the Humanities, the New Humanities Faculty Salons are an opportunity to meet the six new faculty members joining Columbia during the 2019-20 school year.
+Hosted by the Division of Humanities in the Arts and Sciences and co-sponsored by the Society of Fellows and Heyman Center for the Humanities, the New Humanities Faculty Salons are an opportunity to meet new faculty members as they join the Columbia Humanities community.
 Learn more about our new faculty members and their research in a casual setting, over drinks and snacks.
 By bringing together scholars from across the Division, we hope to open conversations across the wider Humanities community.

 Amy Hungerford, English and Comparative Literature

 Amy Hungerford, the Ruth Fulton Benedict Professor of English and Comparative Literature, currently serves as Executive Vice President of Arts and Sciences and Dean of the Faculty of Arts and Sciences.
 A scholar of American literature, her first two monographs explore literary engagements with genocide and with religion in the 20th century.
 Her most recent book, Making Literature Now, examines how social networks—both virtual and traditional—shape contemporary writers’ creative choices and the choices we make about reading.
 Her current research and writing is about the sociable qualities of solitude.

 Mark Lipovetsky, Slavic Languages